[Analysis] Israeli propaganda targets EU funds for NGOs

 But anybody intending to rely on it to attack EU policy had better read the small print.

-The 40-page file was given its imprimatur by Israel's ministry of strategic affairs, a government body, which spends €30m a year on monitoring what it calls anti-Israeli "consciousness terrorism".
+The 40-page file was given its imprimatur by Israel's ministry of strategic affairs, a government body, which spends €30m a year on monitoring what it has called anti-Israeli "consciousness terrorism".

 Focusing on the terrorism allegations, the dossier cites a US court settlement, from April, in which Norwegian People's Aid agreed to pay a €1.7m fine over links to Hamas and PFLP.